twirl/The-API-Book/src/en/clean-copy/05-Section IV. HTTP APIs & the REST Architectural Principles/04-http-api-requests-semantics.md

 }
 ```

-**NB**: In HTTP/2 (and future HTTP/3), separate binary frames are used for headers and data instead of the holistic text format.[ref:grigorik-high-performance-browser-networking Chapter 12.
+**NB**: In HTTP/2 and HTTP/3, separate binary frames are used for headers and data instead of the holistic text format.[ref:grigorik-high-performance-browser-networking Chapter 12.
 HTTP/2](https://hpbn.co/http2/) However, this doesn't affect the architectural concepts we will describe below.
 To avoid ambiguity, we will provide examples in the HTTP/1.1 format.

 ##### A URL